 By the mid-1700s, European colonists found it a favorable place to settle.
 During Ninety Six's early days, troubles with local Indians increased.
 In 1760, Cherokees twice attacked Fort Ninety Six, built for the settlers' protection.
-By the early 1700s, Ninety Six village reached its peak with a growing population, twelve houses and a newly constructed courthouse and jail.
+By the early 1770s, Ninety Six village reached its peak with a growing population, twelve houses, and a newly constructed court house and jail.

 Ninety Six also figured prominently in the Southern Campaign of the American Revolution.
-The first land battle south of New England was fought here in 1775 and in 1780, the British fortified the strategically important frontier town.
-From May 22 - June 18, 1781, Major General Nathanael Greene with 1,000 patriot troops staged the longest (yet unsuccessful) siege of the Revolutionary War against 550 loyalists who were defending Ninety Six.
+The first land battle south of New England was fought here in November of 1775 and in June of 1780, the British fortified the strategically important frontier town.
+From May 22 - June 18, 1781, Major General Nathanael Greene, with 1,000 Patriot troops, staged the longest (yet unsuccessful) siege of the Revolutionary War against 550 Loyalists and Provincials who were defending Ninety Six.

 The British abandoned and burned Ninety Six in the summer of 1781, but the town was reborn as Cambridge in 1787.
 Today the Ninety Six National Historic Site protects the British Star Fort and other features of the colonial and Revolutionary era.

-On the eve of the Revolution, Ninety Six was a thriving village of twelve houses, a sizable courthouse, and a sturdy jail.
+On the eve of the American Revolution, Ninety Six was a thriving village of twelve houses, a sizable court house, and a sturdy jail.
 At least a hundred persons lived in the vicinity, and the land was cleared for a mile around.
 On the question of independence, sentiment was probably even more divided than along the coast.
-In what has been called the first major land battle in the South, 1,800 loyalists on November 18, 1775 attacked one-third that number of patriots under Major Andrew Williamson gathered at Ninety Six.
+In what has been called the first major land battle in the South, 1,800 Loyalists on November 19, 1775 attacked one-third that number of Patriots under Major Andrew Williamson gathered at Ninety Six.
 After several days of fighting, the two sides agreed to a truce.
-But patriot spirit was running high, and the lowcountry leaders soon mounted an expedition that swept away organized loyalist resistance.
+But Patriot spirit was running high, and the lowcountry leaders soon mounted an expedition that swept away most organized Loyalist resistance.
 Yet crushing the king's friends did not bring peace to the backcountry.
-Instead, a savage war of factions broke out that lasted until 1781.
+Instead, a savage "civil war" of the two factions broke out that lasted until 1782.

-General Nathanael Greene's siege that year left the village a smoking ruin.
-The departing loyalists set fire to the few buildings still standing and even tried to destroy the star fort.
+Major General Nathanael Greene's siege of 1781 did considerable damage to the town of Ninety Six.
+The departing Loyalists in July, however, set fire to the few buildings still standing and even tried to destroy the Star Fort.
 Within a few years a new town began to arise near the site of the old one.
 Taking the name Cambridge in 1787, it flourished for a while as a county seat and the home of an academy.
-The loss of the courthouse in 1800 started a decline from which the town never recovered.
+The loss of the court house in 1800 started a decline from which the town never recovered.
 By mid-century, both old Ninety Six and newer Cambridge were little more than memories.

 Cambridges downfall began less than a decade after its founding, when the size of the Ninety Six Judicial District was reduced in 1791 and abolished altogether in 1800.
-After the loss of the six county judicial district seat, merchants began to leave as well.
+After the loss of the six-county Judicial District seat, merchants began to leave as well.
 By 1803, low attendance forced the trustees of the College of Cambridge to dispose of all properties belonging to the institution.
 Conditions in Cambridge deteriorated further when influenza (called the great plague by inhabitants of the area) ravaged the town in 1815.
-The decline of Cambridge continued over the next two decades as Greenwood and Hamburg lured residents away.
+The decline of Cambridge continued over the next two decades as the nearby towns of Greenwood and Hamburg lured residents away.

 By 1835, the Presbyterian church established in 1784 had only one surviving member, who sold the property and building.
-The slow death of the town included the termination of stagecoach service in 1845, the razing of the courthouse in 1856, and the closing of the post office in 1860.
+The slow death of the town included the termination of stagecoach service in 1845, the razing of the court house in 1856, and the closing of the post office in 1860.
 Those few who remained as residents of Cambridge following the 1850s dwindled in number as one-by-one they died off, and their children moved away in search of jobs and new places to make a living.
-Most notable among these was the new community of Ninety Six founded two miles to the north of Cambridge, where the establishment of the Greenwood and Columbia railroad line in 1852 and more traveled highways brought more contact with the outside world and the greater opportunities afforded by an ever increasing industrial national economy.
+Most notable among these was the new community of Ninety Six founded two miles to the north of Cambridge, where the establishment of the Greenville & Columbia Railroad line in 1852 and more traveled highways brought more contact with the outside world and the greater opportunities afforded by an ever increasing industrial national economy.

-Located in Abbeville District (county) at the time, Cambridge was granted a US Post Office on March 20, 1793, and its first Postmaster was Mr. James Wilson.
+Located in Abbeville District (county) at the time, Cambridge was granted a U.S. Post Office on March 20, 1793, and its first Postmaster was Mr. James Wilson.
 This Post Office was closed on March 29, 1860.
-On November 19, 1898, the US Post Office Department granted a Post Office to a second incarnation of Cambridge, established in Greenwood County.
-This PO was permenently closed on August 15, 1908.
+On November 19, 1898, the Post Office Department granted a Post Office to a second incarnation of Cambridge, established in Greenwood County.
+This Post Office was permenently closed on August 15, 1908.